GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/06.851-860/07.The-Crowning-Day/docs.md

 ---
+title: |
-title: 857.
-The Crowning Day
+    857. The Crowning Day - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 857.
+The Crowning Day.
+Our Lord is now rejected, And by the world disowned, By the many still neglected, And by the few enthroned, But soon He'll come in glory, The hour is drawing nigh, For the crowning day is coming by and by.
+Oh, the crowning day is coming,  Is coming by and by, When our Lord shall come in "power,"  And "glory" from on high, Oh, the glorious night will gladden, Each waiting watchful eye, In the crowning day that's coming by and by.
+    keywords:  |
-    keywords: Christ in Song, The Crowning Day, Our Lord is now rejected,
+        Christ in Song, adventhymnals, advent hymnals, The Crowning Day, Our Lord is now rejected.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 857. THE CROWNING DAY
+####  Christ in Song,

 ```txt
 1.